fkie-cad/hexter/README.md

 Optional Parameters:
  * -file string A path to file.
  * -pid uint32_t A process id.
- * -s uint64_t Start offset in hex or dec.
+ * -s size_t Start offset in hex or dec.
 Default = 0.
- * -l uint64_t Length of the part to display in hex or dec.
+ * -l size_t Length of the part to display in hex or dec.
 Default = 0x100.
  * -b Force breaking, not continuous mode and print just one block.
  * Printing format:
    * -pa ASCII only print.